 Legal powers available to the council include:

-Norse empty hundreds of litter bins in the districts, and parish councils may be able to fund additional ones, so if you think a litter or dog waste bin is needed in your area, you can contact your parish council.
+Norse empty hundreds of litter bins in the district, and parish councils may be able to fund additional ones, so if you think a litter or dog waste bin is needed in your area, you can contact your parish council.

 Bins are inspected and refurbished on a regular basis.
 If you notice a problem with a litter or dog waste bin, you can report a damaged or overflowing bin then please contact us.